Lane Kenworthy, The Good Society

 Consider the United States and Sweden, two countries that contrast sharply in the expansiveness and generosity of their public insurance programs.
 If big government has the effect of quashing or crowding out civic engagement, we ought to observe significantly more participation in civic groups by Americans than by Swedes.
 The World Values Survey asks about active membership in eight types of groups: religious, sports-recreation, art-music-education, charitable, professional, labor union, environmental, and consumer.
 Each country has been surveyed three times over the past two decades.
 It turns out the difference between the two countries is fairly small.
 When we average across these eight types of groups, 10% of Swedes say they are active members compared to 14% of Americans.
 And that small difference owes heavily to religious groups, with only 6% of Swedes reporting active membership compared to 36% of Americans.

 Robert Putnam has compiled data on membership rates in 32 national chapter-based associations that existed throughout much of the twentieth century in the United States.
-Figure 9 shows that the era when government expanded the most sharply, between 1915 and 1965, was also was the heyday of rising civic participation.
+Figure 9 shows that the era when the size of government expanded most sharply, between 1915 and 1965, was also the heyday of rising civic participation.
 The subsequent decline of civic engagement occurred during a period when government size increased much more slowly.

 Even if modern big government does crowd out some intermediary organizations, it’s worth asking whether that is bad.
 Consider safety and property protection.
-This can be provided by voluntary intermediary organizations, such as local militias.
-But it’s done more effectively and fairly (because rules assure that everyone gets access to the service, the accused have rights, and so on) by a government police force.
-Similarly, voluntary “savings clubs” might help to address the problem of people setting too little aside for retirement.
-But it’s much more effective and efficient to create a government pension program such as Social Security.
+This can be provided by voluntary intermediary organizations, such as local militias, but it’s done more effectively and fairly (because rules ensure that everyone gets access to the service, the accused have rights, and so on) by a government police force.
+Similarly, voluntary “savings clubs” might help to address the problem of people setting too little aside for retirement, but it’s much more effective and efficient to create a government pension program such as Social Security.
 The point here isn’t that public programs are always better.
-In some instances they are, and in others they aren’t.
+In some instances they are; in others they aren’t.
 The point is that we shouldn’t fetishize civic engagement.
-Less of it isn’t always a societal loss.
+Less of it isn’t necessarily a societal loss.10

-According to Levin, in the United States “we have set loose a scourge of loneliness and isolation,” partly as a consequence of government expansion and its purported impact on civil society.11 Yet the most thorough look at available data on isolation and loneliness in the US, by Claude Fischer, concludes that neither has in fact increased.12
+According to Levin, in the United States “we have set loose a scourge of loneliness and isolation,” partly as a consequence of government expansion and its purported impact on civil society.12 Yet the most thorough look at available data on isolation and loneliness in the US, by Claude Fischer, concludes that neither has in fact increased.13

 In Charles Murray’s view, big government tends to reduce happiness.
 According to the hypothesis, this happens partly via a weakening of families and civil society.
 As we’ve just seen, the evidence doesn’t support this worry.